 What Were The Bidens Doing In Ukraine?
 5 Questions Answered

-President Trump's July 25 conversation this summer with Ukrainian President Volodymyr Zelensky, flagged by a whistleblower, has sparked competing accusations between Republicans and Democrats.
+President Trump's July 25 conversation this summer with Ukrainian President Volodymyr Zelenskiy, flagged by a whistleblower, has sparked competing accusations between Republicans and Democrats.

-The Democrats want to know if Trump pressured Ukraine to investigate Democratic presidential candidate and former vice president Joe Biden.
+The Democrats want to know whether Trump pressured Ukraine to investigate Democratic presidential candidate and former Vice President Joe Biden.

-But Trump claims the real issue is Biden and his son, Hunter Biden, and what they did in Ukraine a few years ago.
+But Trump claims the real issue is Biden and his son Hunter Biden and what they did in Ukraine a few years ago.

 "The one who's got the problem is Biden," Trump told reporters on Monday at the United Nations.
 "Biden did what they would like to have me do, except one problem: I didn't do it.
 What Biden did is a disgrace.
 What his son did is a disgrace."